kunfengchen/carnd-p5/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Impletmented in train() at [classifier.py](classifier.py), I trained a linear SVM using combination of features...

 ###Sliding Window Search